Siphon880gh/devbrain/Web Development - Full Stack and More!/Low Code, No Code, CMS, AI, Assets/__CMS - Wordpress/_ Wordpress PRIMER.md

+AKA: Get Started

 Purpose: Create wordpress from the standpoint of a developer trying to become more visual and understands there are opportunities in wordpress to leverage development with small business owners that go with wordpress, squarespace, etc

 The developer: Understands may not be as talented with visual placement / styling.
 However will incorporate AI tools to assist with that.

+How to use**: Recommend you open a screen-persistent Table of Contents so you can navigate this document more easily.

+---

 ## Setup
 ### Setup Wordpress